sidneyshafer/TypeScript/readme.md

 ### Compile Entire Project / Multiple Files

 * Define entire project to TypeScript.
-* Following command is only required once.
+* Following command is required only once in project.
 ```
 tsc --init
+tsc
 ```
 * Creates `tsconfig.json` file.
 * Only have to run `tsc` command to compile all `.ts` files TypeScript can find in the given project.